spicelang/spice/docs/docs/language/procedures.md

 }
 ```

 Spice also allows you to pass parameters to a procedure.
-This parameters may also have default values, which can then be omitted when calling the method.
+This parameters may also have default values, which can then be omitted when calling the procedure.

 !!! note
     Parameters with default value / optional parameters have to go after those without default value in the procedure declaration.